applidget/event-theme-maker/lib/new_repository/template/docs/theming.md

 ## config-sections-groups.json

-This file allows you to create different groups of sections in order to order them.
-When adding a section via the customization interface, the different sections are then grouped together (basic, media, registration, etc.).
+This file allows you to create different groups of sections to group and order them.
+When adding a section via the builder, the different sections are then grouped together (basic, media, registration, etc.).

 ## configtranslations.json